Instrument landing system localizer: Principle of operation

-In aviation, a localizer is the lateral component of the instrument landing system (ILS) for the runway centerline when combined with the vertical glide path, not to be confused with a locator, although both are parts of aviation navigation systems.
+In aviation, a localizer is the lateral component of the instrument landing system (ILS).
+It assists the pilot or autopilot in finding and following the runway centerline.
+It is combined with the vertical component of the ILS, the glide path.
+It is not to be confused with a locator, although both are parts of aviation navigation systems.

 A localizer (like a glide path) requires both a transmitting airport runway system and receiving cockpit instruments.
-An older aircraft without an ILS receiver cannot take advantage of any ILS facilities at any runway, and much more importantly, the most modern aircraft have no use of their ILS instruments at runways which lack ILS facilities.
-In parts of Africa and Asia large airports may lack any kind of transmitting ILS system.
+An older aircraft without an ILS receiver cannot take advantage of any ILS facilities at any runway, and much more importantly, modern aircraft with ILS instruments cannot use them at runways which lack ILS facilities.
+In parts of Africa and Asia even large airports may lack any kind of transmitting ILS system.
 Some runways have ILS only in one direction; this can still be used for horizontal centering when landing the opposite direction (with lower precision) and is known as the back beam or back course.

 Two signals are transmitted on one of 40 ILS channels.
 One is amplitude modulated at 90 Hz, the other at 150 Hz.
 These are transmitted from co-located phased array antenna elements.
 Each antenna transmits a narrow beam.
 In addition, a clearing signal is transmitted at one tenth of the power with a wider beam to prevent receivers from picking up the side lobes of the main beam.

 The signals' phases at the antenna elements are arranged such that the 150 Hz signal is more prominent (has a greater depth of modulation) at a receiver located to the right of centerline, and the 90 Hz signal is more prominent to the left.
 The cockpit instrument uses the difference between the modulation strengths of the two received signals to indicate left or right deviation from centerline.